Yoast/developer/docs/customization/apis/rest-api.md

 This typically occurs when data for the resource isn't available in our *indexables* system.
 This can usually be fixed by either:

 - Saving/updating the object in the WordPress admin interface, or;
-- Using the "Optimise SEO Data" functionality in the Yoast SEO *Tools* menu.
+- Using the "Optimize SEO Data" functionality in the Yoast SEO *Tools* menu.

 Note that Yoast SEO will also return full responses for non-200 scenarios (including legitimate `404` errors), so that you can 'optimize' these scenarios effectively.